 GeneCards Summary for MC1R Gene

 MC1R (Melanocortin 1 Receptor (Alpha Melanocyte Stimulating Hormone Receptor)) is a Protein Coding gene.
-Diseases associated with MC1R include albinism, oculocutaneous, type ii and uv-induced skin damage and ocular melanoma.
+Diseases associated with MC1R include albinism, oculocutaneous, type ii and uv-induced skin damage.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include ubiquitin protein ligase binding and G-protein coupled peptide receptor activity.
 An important paralog of this gene is LPAR1.

 UniProtKB/Swiss-Prot for MC1R Gene

 Receptor for MSH (alpha, beta and gamma) and ACTH.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
 Endogenous antagonists include agouti and agouti-related protein (AgRP).
 The melanocortin receptors are G-protein-coupled and 5 subtypes exist, MC1-5.
 The melanocortins are involved in a wide range of physiological functions, including pigmentation, energy homeostasis, inflammation, immunomodulation, steroidogenesis and temperature control.